scalamolecule/molecule-web/content/intro/_index.md

 ## What is it?

-Molecule is a Scala eco-system to define your domain Data Model and use that as your query language against the powerful [Datomic](http://datomic.com) database.
+Molecule is a Scala eco-system to define your domain Data Model and use that as your query language.

+Molecule uses the powerful [Datomic](http://datomic.com) database.